(Mother Figure/Between Mouthfuls/Gosforth's Fete/A Talk in the Park)

 Tickets: £12.
 No concessions.
 A drink is included.

-Tickets were available from our Online Box Office (this production has now finished).
+Tickets were available from our Online Box Office.

 Buscot Park will open to theatre goers from 6:30pm.
 Picnics welcome.
 Seating is limited to 50 per night so please book your tickets early.
 Parking available in the grounds.
 No wheelchair access to the theatre.

 Confusions by Alan Ayckbourn consists of a series of 5 interconnected one-act plays of which 4 will be performed in this production.
 It was last performed by FDS: Confusions 1999

 We will also be performing Gosforths Fete, one of the ‘Confusions’ plays, at the FollyFest Fringe.
 Sunday 10th July 14.00-14.45 at The Pump House Project.